zaiah-dj/nw/README.md

 <p>
 <h3>OSX</h3>
-nw is so far untested on OSX, but it is down the pipeline as I have a Mac Mini to test with.
+tmnw is so far untested on OSX, but it is down the pipeline as I have a Mac Mini to test with.
 </p>

 <p>